2026 State Income Tax Changes: The Master Changelog

 Several states have legislated trigger-based rate cuts that take effect only when state revenue grows above specified thresholds.
 The mechanism is intended to ensure rate cuts do not produce structural revenue shortfalls.

 Kentucky (HB 8 of 2022): The Kentucky personal income tax rate is reduced by 0.5 percentage points whenever certain budget reserve fund triggers are met.
-The 2026 rate is 4.0%, down from 4.5% in 2024.
-The next scheduled reduction would bring the rate to 3.5% in a future year, dependent on revenue growth.
+The rate was cut to 3.5% for 2026 under HB 1 (2025 session), down from 4.0% in 2025 and 4.5% in 2023-24.
+Further reductions toward 3.0% depend on revenue growth meeting the triggers.

 Missouri (HB 12 of 2023): Missouri's top rate (currently 4.8%) is reduced by 0.1 percentage points each year that revenue meets the trigger threshold, with a target floor of 3.7%.
 The 2026 rate is held at 4.8% because the 2025 trigger was not met (revenue growth was within normal range, not above the trigger).